luuptek/luuptek-wp-starter/README.md

 **3. library**
 * `acf-blocks` / `acf-data` / `acf-options`: ACF block registering, using ACF JSON data and creating options
 * `classes`: Holds the helper & utility-classes and is autorequired in `functions.php`
 * `custom-posts`: Place your custom posts here.
+See example usage in `cpt.php`
-See example usage in `books.php.tpl`
+* `taxonomies`: Place your custom taxonomies here.
+See example usage in `custom-taxonomy-name.php`
 * `functions`: The place for misc. helper functions
 * `hooks`: The place for WP's `hooks`, `pre_get_posts` etc.
 * `lang`: i18n for the theme